jhautry/echo-dot/README.md

 *Components Tested*: Backend ExecuteRequest & AppPanel

-*Purpose*: Determine if the Alexa App transmits data securely.
+*Purpose*: To determine if the Alexa App transmits data securely.

 *Conducted*: DWall running on the WiFi Pineapple was set to listen for outgoing connections from the Alexa App.